-Parking consists of on-site spaces located either behind buildings or in above- or underground parking structure.
+either behind buildings or in above- or either behind buildings or in above- or underground parking structure.
+On-street underground parking structures.
 On-street public parking spaces are provided.
-Parking ratios are lower due to available transit and shared parking options.
+Parking public parking spaces are provided. ratios are lower due to available transit and shared parking options.